basab1142/RL-agent-1/Readme.md

 Notebook contains the build code.
 It's presented in such a manner that should be easily understandable
 ### Let's look at the DQN architecture
 <img title="DQN" alt="" src="DQN.png">

+As shown above DQN uses 2 networks
+ * Policy Network
+ * Target Network

+Checkout the notebook to know more

+## TODO: Frame a pygame that uses the trained DQN model